schollz/turnstile/process/README.md

 # day 2 - ideas

-a global rate control. this might be fun to edit on the fly. global rate control should be *multiplied* by the inverse period (the rate), so it changes all the rings simultaneously. there probably needs to be a fade that allows it to fade between the new positions.
+- a global rate control. this might be fun to edit on the fly. global rate control should be *multiplied* by the inverse period (the rate), so it changes all the rings simultaneously. there probably needs to be a fade that allows it to fade between the new positions.

-random lfos for pan/volume. like oooooo, there could be an option to randomly translate the rings and have their x position correspond to pan and the y position correspond to volume.
+- random lfos for pan/volume. like oooooo, there could be an option to randomly translate the rings and have their x position correspond to pan and the y position correspond to volume.

-the callback needs to give more information. the callback should give a list of the notes and their rings. that way each ring could have its own instrument (useful for drums).
+- the callback needs to give more information. the callback should give a list of the notes and their rings. that way each ring could have its own instrument (useful for drums).

-note-per-second parameter. to prevent streams of notes, there can be a random filter that prevents notes from playing. this can be set as "notes-per-second" which raises/lowers the probability of emitting a note depending on how many notes were previously emitted.
+- note-per-second parameter. to prevent streams of notes, there can be a random filter that prevents notes from playing. this can be set as "notes-per-second" which raises/lowers the probability of emitting a note depending on how many notes were previously emitted.
+- show approximate bpm

 ## callback